engeir/ncdump-rich/CONTRIBUTING.rst

 How to set up your development environment
 ------------------------------------------

-You need Python 3.9+ and the following tools:
+You need Python 3.10+ and the following tools:

-- Rye_
+- Uv_
 - Nox_

 Install the package with development requirements:

 .. code:: console

-   $ rye sync
+   $ uv sync

 You can now run an interactive Python session, or the command-line interface:

 .. code:: console

-   $ rye run python
+   $ uv run python
-   $ rye run ncdump-rich
+   $ uv run ncdump-rich

 Additionally, you can use Mise_ to manage and automatically activate your virtual environment by running: